Charity Trustees protected from whistleblowing detriment

 Sam Lawn

-Whistleblowing, an action someone takes to report wrongdoing at work that affects others, comes with protections for most—but not ordinarily volunteers, or those with no enforceable employment contracts.
+Whistleblowing, an action someone takes to report wrongdoing that affects others, comes with protections for most employees and workers — but not ordinarily volunteers, or others who do not have a contract to perform work or services.

-But a recent case in which a charity trustee claimed entitlement to such protections—including ‘detriment’, defined as worsened circumstances or treatment following a disclosure—suggests the law in this area is not clear-cut.
+But a recent case in which a charity trustee claimed entitlement to such protections—including ‘detriment’, defined as worsened circumstances or treatment following a disclosure—suggests the law in this area is not as clear-cut as originally thought.

 In this briefing, associate Sam Lawn considers the details and impact of the case.